7RU7H/Archive/Windows/Windows-Concepts/Dynamic-Link-Libraries.md

 ## DLL Definition

-DLL = respositories of functions, written in the same format as .exe files.
+Dynamic Link Libraries are files of functions, written in the same format as .exe files.
 Windows Storage differs per architecture:
 1. 64bit stored: System32 (contains the 64-bit (really really it does)
 2. SysWOW64 (contains the 32 bit) (confusingly)